jmahler/msqdev/doc/steady-state-tuning-HOWTO.md

   1. Place the pattern ('XXX') in all entries to be replaced.
   2. Use the pattern substitution to assign a value (see above).
   3. Write out the file (:w).
-  4. Send a SIGHUP to msqdev (:! kill -HUP 'cat pid') to write the values to the ecu.
+  4. Send a SIGHUP to msqdev (kill -HUP 'cat pid') to write the values to the ecu.
   5. Undo (u) to revert back to the pattern ('XXX').
   6. go to step 2 (repeat)